euwbah/musescore-xen-tuner/README.md

 #### `readNote`

-Takes in a MuseScore Note element and returns a `XenNote` object.
+Takes in a MuseScore Note element and returns a `MSNote` object.

 #### `getAccidental`